grey-fish/grey-fish.github.io/HTB/Cronos.md

 <br/>

-Then i turned my attention to port 53, I had no idea about <span id=yellow>ISC BIND service</span>.
+Then we turn our attention to port 53, I had no idea about <span id=yellow>ISC BIND service</span>.
 Searching the internet provided some information.<br/>
 Below is a simple description:
 > BIND (Berkeley Internet Name Domain) is an open source software that enables you to publish your Domain Name System (DNS) information on the Internet, and to resolve DNS queries for your users.

-Then i looked at `searchsploit` for known any exploits for it, spent some time with the exploits that came up, but none of them worked.
+Next, Looked at `searchsploit` for any known exploits, spent some time trying them, but none of them worked.

-After a while i queried the server for its <u>reverse DNS record</u>, i used below command `dig @10.10.10.13 -x 10.10.10.13`<br/>
+After a while i queried the server for its <u>reverse DNS record</u>, i used below command:<br/>
+    `dig @10.10.10.13 -x 10.10.10.13`<br/>

 Below we can see, that the server responded: